 Tenacre enrolls students at every grade level.
-However, the major entry points are Pre-Kindergarten, Kindergarten, Grade 1 and Grade 3.
+However, the major entry points are Pre-Kindergarten (18 spots), Kindergarten (4 spots), Grade 1 (2 spots) and Grade 3 (2 spots).
 Additional openings at all grade levels are created through possible attrition each year.

 Tenacre is a family school that gives preference to applications from current siblings and children of staff in the Pre-Kindergarten year only, but does not guarantee a place for them.
 In terms of both readiness and skills, siblings must meet the same criteria as non-siblings.
 Our overall goal is for children to have a successful experience at Tenacre.

 Tenacre is firmly committed to elementary education.
 While adolescence is an exciting time in a young person’s life, it is also a complex one.
 We believe that postponing exposure to a middle school environment provides our students ample opportunity to fully develop their individual academic skills and enhance their personal growth in a setting geared specifically towards younger children.
 As the oldest students at Tenacre, our 6th Graders have the opportunity to take a meaningful leadership role at school, and serve as role models for the younger children.